How is prostate cancer diagnosed?

 PSA blood test

-The prostate-specific antigen (PSA) blood test is used mainly to try to find prostate cancer early in men without symptoms (see above).
-But it is also one of the first tests done in men who have symptoms that might be caused by prostate cancer.
+- It is one of the first tests done in men who have symptoms that might be caused by prostate cancer.

-A small probe is placed in the rectum.
-The probe gives off sound waves which make a picture of the prostate on a video screen.
-This technique is called TRUS (transrectal ultrasound).
-Guided by TRUS, the doctor puts a thin, hollow needle through the wall of the rectum into the prostate gland.
+Guided by ultrasound, the doctor puts a thin, hollow needle through the wall of the rectum into the prostate gland.
 When the needle is pulled out, it takes out a small piece of prostate tissue (called a core).
 This is done from 8 to18 times, but most doctors will take about 12 samples.
 Samples are often taken from different parts of the prostate.
 Ask your doctor how many samples will be taken.

-Although the test sounds painful, it usually causes little discomfort because it is done very quickly.
-The doctor can numb the area ahead of time.
+Although the test sounds painful, it usually isn’t as bad as it sounds because each core is taken very quickly.
+The doctor can also numb the area ahead of time.
 You might want to ask your doctor about doing this.

-Cancer may only be present in a small area of the prostate.
+Cancer may only be in a small area of the prostate.
 Because of this, sometimes the biopsy will miss the cancer even when it is there.
-This is known as a "false negative" result.
-If your biopsy doesn’t show cancer, but your doctor still strongly suspects cancer, a repeat biopsy may be needed.
+This is known as a false-negative result.
+If your biopsy doesn’t show cancer, but your doctor still strongly suspects cancer, you might need a repeat biopsy.

 Grading the prostate cancer

 The biopsy sample will be sent to a lab.
 A doctor there will look for cancer cells in the sample.
-If cancer is present, the sample will be graded.
-Grading the cancer helps to predict how fast the cancer is likely to grow and spread.
+If cancer is present, the sample will be graded, which can help predict how fast the cancer is likely to grow and spread.